-We may pay 100 percent of the grant on execution of the grant agreement.
+We will pay 100% of the grant at the start of the grant agreement.
 You may be required to report how you spent the grant funds at the completion of the project/services.

-9.4 Grant payments and GST
+9.5 Grant payments and GST

 The Australian Taxation Office (ATO) advises that DVA grants are considered a Financial Assistance Payment and so they are not subject to GST.
 In accordance with that advice: